Grand Palace: Phra Thinang Chakri Maha Prasat

-The throne was constructed as part of a building group in a rotated 'H' shape plan, with two parallel buildings running on an east to west axis.
+The throne hall was constructed as part of a building group in a rotated 'H' shape plan, with two parallel buildings running on an east to west axis.
 In between is an intersecting hall, with an axis running north to south.
 The northerly end of the structure is the Chakri Maha Prasat Throne Hall; all other buildings are hidden behind it.
-The throne hall consists of three stories, with three seven tiered prasats on each of the three major pavilions along the axis.
+The throne hall consists of three storeys, with three seven tiered prasats on each of the three major pavilions along the axis.
 The central pavilion with its portico and roof extensions is taller and larger than the other two on the sides.
 Owing to a mix of Thai and European styles, the exterior decoration is a mixture of orders and does not follow strict classical lines.
-The Thai roofs are decorated with the same green and orange titles as the other throne halls, in order for the new building to blend in harmoniously to the existing skyline.
+The Thai roofs are decorated with the same green and orange tiles as the other throne halls, in order for the new building to blend in harmoniously with the existing skyline.
 The external pediments and gates of the throne hall are decorated with the emblem of the Chakri dynasty, an intertwined Chakra and Trishula.
 Above the middle floor windows the western style coat of arms of Siam is used.
-On the semi-circle pediment at the central hall there is also a portrait of King Rama V.
+On the semi-circular pediment of the central hall there is also a portrait of King Rama V.

 The incongruous make-up between the Western lower half and Thai roof has been compared with a Farang (Western) lady clothed in Victorian costume while wearing a Thai crown.
-The symbolism of this juxtaposition is the emphasis of the superiority of Thai architecture (as a crown upon the head) over those of the West (the lower half of the body).
-This stylistic innovation was more than an artistic coincidence, as it was supposed to convey a significant political message of Siamese resistance over Western imperialism, both of sovereignty and style.
-From another perspective, the building itself epitomizes the internal political struggle between the ideas of Westernization and modernity (led by King Rama V) against those of the traditional ruling elites (as led by some of his early ministers).
+The symbolism of this juxtaposition emphasises the superiority of Thai architecture (a crown upon the head) over that of the West (the lower half of the body).
+This stylistic innovation was more than an artistic coincidence, as it was supposed to convey a significant political message of Siamese resistance to Western imperialism, both in terms of sovereignty and style.
+From another perspective, the building itself epitomizes the internal political struggle between the ideas of Westernization and modernity (led by King Rama V) and those of the traditional ruling elites (as espoused by some of his early ministers).